 This Falstone cottage is a perfectly positioned base for exploring Northumberland at any time of year.

-Three bedrooms: 2 x double, 1 x twin.
+Three bedrooms: 2 x double, 1 x single with pull-out stacker bed.
 Bathroom with bath, basin and WC.
 Ground floor shower room with shower, basin and WC.
 Kitchen with dining area.
 Dining room with woodburner.
 Sitting room with woodburner.

 About the location